England

 There are also some situations where medicines are supplied free:

-- medication supplied at a hospital or a Clinical Commissioning Group (CCG) clinic for the treatment of a sexually transmitted infection (STI), tuberculosis (TB), or for the treatment of a mental disorder for those subject to a supervised community treatment order.
+• medication supplied at a hospital or an Integrated Care Board (ICB) clinic for the treatment of a sexually transmitted infection (STI), tuberculosis (TB), or for the treatment of a mental disorder for those subject to a supervised community treatment order.

 Help with prescription charges in England

-A three month PPC costs £29.65 and an annual PPC costs £105.90 and cover all prescription costs during the period.
+A three month PPC costs £31.25 and an annual PPC costs £111.60, these cover all prescription costs during the period covered.
 An annual PPC can be paid for by direct debit spread over 10 months.
-This has not risen in recent years.

 To apply for a PPC either: